Tony Lee Cloninger

 - Born August 13, 1940 in Lincoln County, NC USA

 Tony Cloninger pitched a dozen years in the majors, most notably for the Milwaukee Braves.
-Despite hitting just .192 during his career, he is well remembered for some feats with the bat during the 1966 campaign.
+Despite hitting just .192, he belted 11 home runs and drove in 67 runs, impressive numbers for a pitcher.
+In fact, he is best remembered for feats of strength with the bat in 1966.

-Cloninger was signed by the Milwaukee Braves in 1958 and made his pro debut that summer.
+Cloninger was signed by the Milwaukee Braves in 1958.
 The following year, while playing for the Cedar Rapids Braves in the Three-I League, he had one of the worst stretches of any pitcher to eventually become a successful major leaguer.
 Over a ten-game span with the team, he went 0-9 with a 9.59 ERA, allowing 58 walks in only 46 innings.
+Despite these struggles, the fireballin' Cloninger reached the majors with Milwaukee in 1961.
+In 1964, he led the Braves staff with 19 wins, part of a 19-14, 3.56 season with 163 strikeouts in 38 games.
+The following year, 1965, the Braves' last season in Milwaukee, WI, he was 24-11, 3.29 with 211 strikeouts, but 119 walks, in 279 innings; part of back-to-back seasons in which he paced the senior circuit in free passes.
+Despite the success, he received zero votes for the Cy Young Award because he had the poor fortune to pitch at a time when Sandy Koufax was dominating, the lefty winning 26 games as the unanimous winner.

-The Braves moved to Atlanta in 1966, and Cloninger tied Ken Johnson for the team lead with 14 victories.
-However, he is perhaps most famous for his feats with the bat that summer.
-On June 16th, against the New York Mets, he clubbed a pair of home runs in a game.
-Several weeks later, on July 3rd, he hit two grand slams in one game versus the San Francisco Giants at Candlestick Park, as the Braves won 17-3.
-He became the first National Leaguer to accomplish that feat, and also the only pitcher.
-As of 2009, only twelve other big leaguers have done the same.
-He also had an RBI single in the game, for a total of nine runs batted in.
-Overall, during a six-game stretch from June 16th to July 3rd, he had 4 homers and 18 RBI.
+The Braves moved to Atlanta in 1966, and Tony tied Ken Johnson for the team lead with 14 victories, finishing 14-11, 4.52 with 178 strikeouts in 257 2/3 innings.
+His work with the bat that summer is how he is best remembered.
+On June 16th, against the New York Mets, he clubbed a pair of home runs while allowing just 1 run on 5 hits in a complete game, 17-1 laugher.
+On July 3rd, he hit two grand slams as well as an RBI single against the San Francisco Giants at Candlestick Park, becoming the first National League player and only pitcher to do so.
+Again he went the distance, allowing just 3 runs in another 17-run laugher, 17-3.
+As of 2020, only twelve other big leaguers have clubbed two grand slams in one game.
+Overall, during his six-outing stretch from June 16th to July 3rd, he belted 4 homers with 18 RBI.

 - 15 Win Seasons: 2 (1964 & 1965)